-Encourage reading at home with these gorgeous DIY pressed flower bookmarks!
+Encourage reading at home with this gorgeous DIY pressed flower bookmark!
 Children will love the process of pressing pieces of nature and the finished craft is stunning.
 No worries if you don’t have pieces of nature to press, I share a great alternative below!

-This pressed flower craft is so easy and beautiful!
+This pressed flower bookmark is so easy and beautiful!
 You can either press flowers in a book or try a super quick method in the microwave!
 This was the first time that I tried the microwave to press flowers and I was surprised at how well it worked.

 Ready to make a few?!
 Here’s what you’ll need..